-1.1.1 Expected Proficiencies
+1.1.2 Expected Proficiencies

-We assume you have no programming experience whatsoever.
+As you begin this course, we assume you have no programming experience whatsoever.
 We expect you can read, type, send and receive email, and visit web sites.
 We will teach you everything else you need to know.

 Ideally you will have your own personal computer, probably a laptop, on which you can write and test programs.
+(You can also use the computers in the CIS department labs.)
 The textbook tells how to install Perl on a Windows machine, and how to find it (pre-installed) on a Macintosh.